dfrappart/dfrappart.github.io/_posts/2025-06-18-Still_more_on_Gateway_API.markdown

 1. The HTTP Route - basics
 2. Adding TLS
-3. What about a shared Gateway?
-4. Conclusion
+3. Conclusion

 As a reminder, we went through the creation of gateway class, and some gateway.
-Doing so, we identified that while there is a way to pass annotations to the service created by the gateway through the spec.infrastructure.annotations property.
+Doing so, we identified that while there is a way to pass annotations to the service created by the gateway through the `spec.infrastructure.annotations` property.
-While there is also a dedicated crd ciliumgatewayclassconfigs.cilium.io to customize the gateway class, finally we pushed the customization on the gateway side rather than on the gatewa class side.
+While there is also a dedicated crd ciliumgatewayclassconfigs.cilium.io to customize the gateway class, finally we pushed the customization on the gateway side rather than on the gateway class side.

 At this point, a gateway manifest looks like this: